jaxdem.colliders.cell_list#

 - classmethod Create(state: State, cell_size: ArrayLike | None = None, search_range: ArrayLike | None = None, box_size: ArrayLike | None = None) Self[source]#

-state (State) – Reference state used to determine spatial dimension and default parameters.
+state (State) – Reference state containing positions and radii.

 - Returns: